nlara6156/CPE487/README.md

     );
 END ball;
 ```
+- clk, clk_in, mainball_x, mainball_y, and sw are newly created inputs and score, timer are newly created outputs.
+- clk is the system clock in vector form (created by mapping the count signal from `agario.vhd`.
+- clk_in is the system clock (created by mapping the clk input from `agario.vhd`.
+- mainball_x and mainball_y are the main balls x and y positions (created by mapping ballposx, ballposy from `agario.vhd`.
+- sw is the condition for switch 0 (port J15) (created by mapping sw from `agario.vhd`).
+- score and timer are used to display the score and the timer on the board (created by mapping display2, display1 from `agario.vhd`).
 ```
 ARCHITECTURE Behavioral OF ball IS
     SIGNAL mainbsize : INTEGER := 8; -- main ball size in pixels